Sunshine Hockey League

 The Sunshine Hockey League (SuHL) was a low-level minor professional ice hockey league which operated from 1992 to 1995.
 The league was based in Florida and consisted of five teams in its inaugural 1992–93 season.
 Each team's initial head coaches were former NHL players including Bill Nyrop, West Palm Beach; Rocky Saganiuk, Daytona Beach; Jim Mikol, Lakeland Warriors; and Lou Francheschetti, Jacksonville Bullets.

 The St. Petersburg Renegades, led by Jim McGeough as player-coach, joined the league after the season had already begun.
+However, the team folded two months later.
 In the 1993 final, the West Palm Beach Blaze defeated the Jacksonville Bullets in a three-game sweep for the Sunshine Cup.

 The league founders, who were adamant in the initial season not to include "professional" in the name of the league, suggested a high-level junior program was better suited to the cities due to the lack of quality dates and virtually no practice rinks in the state.
 Despite the obvious attendance problems and lack of facilities in the state to grow the sport, the team owners, in a heavily disputed move, continued in the professional ranks, changed leagues names and eventually folded.

 The 1993–94 season saw the St. Petersburg Renegades franchise fold mainly because of the team's proximity to the National Hockey League's (NHL) Tampa Bay Lightning, who announced a move from Expo Hall to the Florida Suncoast Dome until their new arena was built in downtown Tampa.
 The Renegades had issues with the ability of the Bayfront Center to make and keep professional caliber ice.
 The team was losing the battle for fan support, as an average of 889 people attended their games.
 In the 1994 final, the West Palm Beach Blaze again defeated the Jacksonville Bullets in a three-game sweep for the Sunshine Cup.